cmdcolin/ammunition/README.md

 ## Insane reddit trolls

 /r/The_Donald subreddit is completely obnoxious in it's behavior, using tons of "alt-right" in-group memes, and harrassing people with sexual innuendos like cuck/cuckold.

-That type of behavior is absolutely revolting, and reddit admins would rather shut their community down but they are also strongly in support of free speech so they allow it.
-Nevertheless, it is fully within their rights to shut it down.
+Reddit admins have in the past had trouble with obnoxious communities on reddit, and oftentimes if an obnoxious community is shut down, other look-a-like subreddits popup and get to the front page using bots or vote manipulations causing havoc https://www.reddit.com/r/ListOfSubreddits/wiki/banned